Policy and Basic Approach

 拡大

-In FY2023, the self-checklist was distributed to approximately 220 suppliers, including major suppliers and new suppliers, and responses were collected from approximately 87% of suppliers.
+In fiscal 2024, the self-checklist was distributed to more than 240 existing key suppliers and new suppliers, and responses were collected from approximately 81% of them.

 CSR Audits